 In my day, all you had to do was be in the right place at the right time, and an element of that still applies for support staff.
 But in those days there was nowhere for anyone to get good preparatory training.
 For those who can afford it, courses providing preparatory or extended training are now in place.
 The Level 3 training is designed to take people to probationary field management level and could suit those who want to be useful to an established demining organisation.

 Whatever I think, a Level 3 EOD Certificate (recommended in IMAS) is increasingly a requirement when applying for jobs.
-To help one recent newcomer, I checked what was available and found that EOD Level 3 training was available from some sources that might be worthwhile.
+To help one recent newcomer, I checked what was available and found that EOD Level 3 training was available from some sources that might be worthwhile, listed below.
 Course content varies, as does duration.
-Most of the following agreed to my publishing their details.

 DCA Humanitarian Mine Action www.danchurchaid.org